prasanthown/serialport/README.md

 # serialport
-read a serial-port data from php using windows powershell
+read a serial-port data from php using windows powershell (preparing library)